slbabin/multicooker/README.md

 __Bugs__

 - When checking the page Specs on a large screen, I  noticed that a margin appeared on the top of the main image section.
-This marging shifted down the main image container box and it appeared to be cut off from the bottom.
-I couldn't find what was causing that margin, however, I was able to fix this issue by creating an additional breakpoint with the min-width 1900px and adding a background-position-y: 25% attribute to it.
+This margin shifted down the main image container box and it appeared to be cut off from the bottom.
+I couldn't find what was causing that margin, however, I was able to fix this issue by creating an additional breakpoint with the min-width 1900px and adding the background-position-y: 25% attribute to it.

 ## Deployment